MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-03/README.md

 ## Step 6: Stop NiFi

-When you are finished, go to your terminal and press Ctrl+C to stop NiFi.
+When you are finished, go to your terminal and press **Ctrl+C** (hold the Control key and press C) to stop NiFi.

+> **Note:** In a terminal, Ctrl+C means "stop the running program" — it is NOT copy/paste like in other applications.

 Then run:

 ```
 docker compose down
 ```

-This shuts down the containers cleanly and frees resources.
+This command tells Docker to shut down the NiFi container and free up the resources it was using on your computer.

 ---